 In most instances, a dog forces you to get out of the house.
-So, people with dogs as pets are probably more likely to be interested in walking, running, or cycling.
+So, people with dogs as pets are probably more likely to be interested in walking, running and cycling.
 Of course, not all dogs are the same and not all dog owners will have the same interests.
 Lap dog, anyone?

-The survey found that cat people were about 12 per cent more neurotic and 11 per cent more open than dog people.
+The survey found that cat people were about 12 per cent more neurotic than dog people and 11 per cent more open.

 They were found to be more creative and curious but were prone to worry and became more easily stressed.

-According to research from the United Kingdom’s Bristol University, cats seem to complement humans who are more introverted.
-The same study also found that people with a college degree or higher were more likely to own cats than dogs.
+According to research from the UK’s Bristol University, cats seem to complement humans who are more introverted.
+The same study also found that people with a degree were more likely to own cats than dogs.